-The club has had a long and distinguished relationship with BC Nature since 1974.
-Many of our members have taken board positions with BC Nature, and the club hosted their Fall General Meeting in 1994, two of their field camps in 2011 and 2013, and their annual general meeting in 2015.
-The 2015 AGM is considered the best BC Nature AGM ever.
-Every member of our club is also a member of BC Nature and has liability insurance coverage through this provincial organization.
-The club also received three grants from BC Nature.
+The club has had a long and distinguished relationship with BC Nature.
+Many of our members have taken board positions with BC Nature and we have hosted their annual general meetings twice, most recently in 2015.
+Every member of our club is also a member of BC Nature and we obtain liability insurance for club activities through this provincial organization.

 In 2014 the club began its Citizen Science Shoreline Survey.
 The first part of this involved studies of sea star populations as indicators of ecological health along the shores of Ganges Harbour.
 All along the coast sea-star wasting disease had decimated the sea-star population.
 This study was coordinated by naturalist David Denning and club members were trained to do the necessary research.
 This project also included water-quality studies in Ganges Harbour using sophisticated equipment partially funded by the club.
 A third project-the sampling of beaches for forage eggs-was also planned.
-BC Nature gave the club a \$2,000 grant for this project.

-In 2016 the club helped finance the Purple Martin Project, first initiated by Nieke Visser and then led for many years by Peter McAllister.
+In 2016 the club financed the Purple Martin Project under the leadership of Peter McAllister.
 This involved building and installing 25 boxes to encourage the return of purple martins to the island.
 Over a hundred purple martins have returned to the island in just a two-year period.
-The club received a \$2,000 grant from BC Nature for this project.

 Many residents and newcomers to the island have learned about the island and surrounding area through their experiences with the club.
 Members have provided expertise in many fields and the club's affiliation with BC Nature has provided us with representation to government agencies, as well as many other opportunities to experience nature through provincial activities.
-In addition to the many birding outings, club members have enjoyed mushroom walks with Linda Quiring, wildflower walks with Nancy Braithwaite and others, and geological walks with Tom Wright, Kees Visser, Jack Gunn, and other island geologists.
+In addition to the many birding outings, we have enjoyed mushroom walks with Linda Quiring, wildflower walks with Nancy Braithwaite and others, and geological walks with Tom Wright, Kees Visser, and other island geologists.